Amazon Web Services (AWS)

 }

-If you are only setting up AWS IAM Identity Center, you can skip to Step 3.
+If you are only setting up AWS IAM Identity Center to use Opal to manage AWS IAM Identity Center groups and resources, you can skip to Step 4.

-For each AWS account besides the management account that you want Opal to manage, you must add an Identity Provider and 2 IAM Roles with different permission scopes.
-Perform steps 2a-2c for each account.
+For each additional AWS account—IAM role, RDS database, etc.—that you want Opal to manage, you must add an Identity Provider and 2 IAM Roles with different permission scopes.
+Perform steps 3a-3c for each account.

-Note: This step can be skipped for your management account as its ingester role has already been configured in the management account in step 1.
+Note: This step can be skipped for your management account, as you configured its ingester role in the previous step.

 The ingester role allows Opal to read your configuration and populate it within Opal.
 Create a role called OpalIngester, with the same trust policy as above: